bharatsharma19/Newrelic-Express-Logger-Demo/README.md

-# Simple Express App with New Relic and Winston Logging
+# Simple Express App with Newrelic and Winston Logging

 This is a simple Express application that logs all incoming `GET /` requests using `winston` and reports to New Relic.
 The app logs request details in different formats and supports both console and file transports.